Paintless Dent Repair 101©

 Car manufacturers played a significant role for PDR.
 During the manufacturing of the vehicle car companies started painting in stages.

 This means instead of putting all the paints in one bucket and spray the vehicle.
 They began to paint in stages (coats).
 Primer, color (pigment), clear coat (solvent).
 Standard is three stages.
 Some vehicles can go up to four stages or more.
 Stage painting makes the paint more flexible also.

-There is one more element to Paintless Dent Repair being effective.
+There is one more elements to Paintless Dent Repair being effective:

 Metal has memory.
 SMA- Shape Memory Alloys.
 SMA is a special kind of alloy that allows the Metal/Dent Technician to deform the metal anyway way it needs to be; and shape metal any way it needs to be.